 Why in the world are people buying and selling on Facebook when there are so many well-groomed, organized and moderated classifieds sites out there?
-This is a question the industry is asking itself, while Schibsted wants to join forces with its competitors against Facebook and Google, and the AIM group is writing report after report about the threat of social networks.
+This is a question the industry is asking itself.
+At the same time, Schibsted wants to join forces with its competitors against Facebook and Google, and the AIM group is writing report after report about the threat of social networks.

 What Does Facebook Have That Classifieds Sites Lack?